 There is a lack of substantial scientifically backed research regarding the potential benefits of infrared saunas.
 Some small studies have suggested that infrared saunas can provide users a sense of pain relief from muscle soreness, potentially increasing muscle recovery speed.
 Many sauna users claim that other benefits of infrared saunas include feeling a sort of rejuvenation at the end of a sauna session because these rays are believed to help aid in better blood circulation, deeper relaxation, and detoxification.

 Some studies show that infrared saunas burn calories at about 600 calories per hour and can even keep your heart rate elevated for the 30 minutes following the session.
 During a far infrared sauna therapy session your body’s core temperature increases and makes your body work that much harder to cool itself down which causes a substantial increase in sweat and also increases blood flow and heart rate.
 This, in turn, raises your metabolic rate, assisting in weight loss and additional caloric burn.

 Members are often curious about how to use the sauna for weight loss.
-When you are producing sweat, your body is expending extra energy.
+When you are producing sweat, your body is expending extra energy by burning calories.
 This causes your basal metabolic rate to rise and can keep your metabolism risen far beyond the length of your session.
 This means that the infrared sauna burns more calories than if you were to work out and leave the gym straight away.

 Probably the most obvious way that a sauna can help with weight loss is by water weight alone.
 At any given time our bodies can hold up to five pounds of water weight.
 By sweating in any way, whether through exercise or sweating it out in a sauna, you are able to shed some of those pounds.
 However, be aware that water weight is easy to lose and easy to gain, and should, for the most part, not be something you worry about.
 Generally, you will gain any pounds lost as soon as you hydrate yourself, which is something that should be done after every single sauna session.